jfcloutier/karma_system/design_notes/acting.md

 A workable plan is found if there is a workable (sub) plan for each of its directives.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized by executing according to precedence.
-Precedence is determined by the hierarchical level of owner of the causal intent and by the priority it assigned to the achievement of its intent.
+Precedence is determined by the hierarchical level of owner of the causal intent (higher-ups matter more) and by the priority a CA assigned to the achievement of its intent.

 ## About Cognition Actors